Factor #1: Isolation - Tests Are Hermits

 Tests that depend on each other are like dominoes - knock one over and watch your entire test suite collapse.
+Good tests are hermits: they set up their own world, run their experiment, and clean up after themselves without knowing or caring about other tests.

-You know you have test isolation problems when:
+You know you have isolation problems when:

-• Tests pass when run together but fail when run individually
+• • Tests pass when run together but fail when run individually

-• Changing test order causes failures
+• • Changing test order causes failures

-• Adding `.only` to debug a test makes it fail (or pass when it shouldn't)
+• • Adding .only to debug a test makes it fail (or pass when it shouldn't)

-• You can't run tests in parallel without random failures
+• • You can't run tests in parallel without random failures

-• Test failures cascade - one failure causes many others
+• • Test failures cascade - one failure causes many others

-Shared Mutable State
+The Problem: Shared State

-// 😱 BAD: Module-level shared state
+// ❌ BAD: Module-level shared state

 let database;